lnikolenko/blockchain-developer-bootcamp-final-project/docs/CryptoUnion.md

 ### `LogCountryAddressUpdated(string countryCode, address oldWallet, address newWallet)`

+Emitted after successful address update for country code -> address pair

 ### `LogTransferSent(uint256 transferId, address from, string to, uint256 amount, enum CryptoUnion.Status status, uint256 contractFee)`

+Emitted after we have successfully sent the money to an address associated with a given country

 ### `LogTransferFailed(uint256 transferId, address from, string to, uint256 amount)`

+Emitted if the send money call failed